CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/third-party-prerequisites.md

 CrossKnowledge recommends to use JavaScript function onbeforeunload and unonload to terminate and LMS.Finish("") the communication with our Scorm API.

-Finally on screen resolutions, Crossknowledge recommends resolutions contained less than 858x575 px with a full screen button in the content.
+Finally on screen resolutions, CrossKnowledge recommends resolutions contained less than 858x575 px with a full screen button in the content.

 ### Content mass upload